vliedel/FireSoft/README.md

 * make

 ## Running
-Start a yarp server:
+* Start a yarp server: yarp server
-* yarp server
-Start a yarp write
-* yarp write /simout
+* Start a yarp write: yarp write /simout
-Start the modules:
+* Start the modules: ./start.sh
-./start
-Once all modules started (this might take a while), connect the modules:
+* Once all modules started (this might take a while), connect the modules: ./connect.sh
-./connect
-Then start the simulation by typing "1" and press return in the yarp write.
+* Type 1<return> in the yarp write to start the simulation.

-To stop all modules:
+* Stop all modules: ./stop.sh
-./stop

 ## Copyrights
 The copyrights (2012) belong to: